Ponape Buried Mail

 Items from early in the eligible time period are franked in amounts that were standard for MSP of the time.
 Items dated 5-6 August 1914 were unfranked as Feldpost mail.

-Items with Marianen or Karolinen postage are possible, as the S.M.S.
+Items with Marianen or Karolinen postage are possible, as S.M.S.
 Scharnhorst and S.M.S.
 Gneisenau stopped in those locations prior to arriving at Ponape.

 Items were also mailed by personnel on board the supporting vessels accompanying the cruisers (steamer Titania and Japanese collier Fukoku Maru), but as these vessels had no on-board postal facilities, items from those crewmwmbers can only be identified by the contents of the writings.

-Following their departure from Ponape, the S.M.S.
+Following their departure from Ponape, S.M.S.
 Scharnhorst, S.M.S.
 Gneisenau, and S.M.S.
 Nürnberg rendezvoused with several other ships of the German navy and went to war.
 They won a victory over the Royal Navy at the Battle of Coronel on 1 November 1914, before all three were sunk at the Battle of the Falkland Islands on 8 December 1914.

 Arrived here from the Office of Foreign Affairs on 20 September 1923.
 No postage due is to be collected since this was legitimately mailed in the year 1914 and was sufficiently franked.
 Naval Post Office Berlin C-2, Berlin N65, Seestr.
 37.